Imagine, it’s a Saturday morning and you receive a call from a bank:

 When fraud management solutions rely only on monitoring the authorization switch or core banking system data, the transaction is already many milliseconds old by the time it gets to the back-end for authorization.
 The contextual information associated with the transaction is stripped off, reducing the number of features available to detect fraud more granularly.
 This can cost the financial institution millions of dollars when, as has happened, man-in-the-middle attacks go undetected until it’s too late.

 When financial institutions, payment processors or merchants come to work with us, they may already have a fraud solution.
 What we offer is an additional layer of protection that addresses fraudulent activity throughout the entire transaction journey.
-High-quality real-time data is paramount for staying ahead of malicious actors.
-That means up to 75% faster mean-time-to-detect, fewer false positives, a 25% reduction in transaction failures, happier customers, and more revenue.
+Built specifically for payment environments, INETCO BullzAI helps financial institutions and merchants protect their payments from sophisticated financial crime and cyber attacks.
+Compared to other fraud solutions, INETCO BullzAI can detect fraud early in the process and block only suspicious activity letting the legitimate payments come through.

 Credit Card Fraud Detection in Action